Wüsthof: Knife sharpening

 Wüsthof offers a variety of products for honing and sharpening knives.
-The product range comprises honing steels in various lengths with handle designs to match some of the knife series, steel sharpeners coated with industrial diamonds, sharpeners with a ceramic shaft, whetstones and ceramic knife-sharpeners with pre-set angles.
+The product range comprises honing steels in various lengths with handle designs to match some of the knife series, steel sharpeners coated with industrial diamonds, sharpeners with a ceramic shaft, whetstones, and ceramic knife-sharpeners with pre-set angles.

 Knife storage and cutting bases

-For knife storage, Wüsthof sells knife blocks, magnetic holders and organisers for use in drawers, as well as hard and soft cases, roll-up bags and blade guards for transport.
+For knife storage, Wüsthof sells knife blocks, magnetic holders, and organizers for use in drawers, as well as in hard and soft cases, roll-up bags, and blade guards for transport.
 The company also offers cutting bases made from wood and thermoplastic polyurethane.

 Awards and top-rated series

 Both the Classic and Grand Prix lines were the top rated knives in a test of knives by Consumer Reports in November 2005, and are consistently given high ratings by Cook's Illustrated magazine.
-The 16 cm Chef's knife from the Classic series has been voted best chef's knife in 2019 by Ideal Home magazine.
+The 16 cm Chef's knife from the Classic series was voted best chef's knife in 2019 by Ideal Home magazine.

 Wüsthof has received several Housewares Design Awards in the cutlery category.
-The 12 cm Asian Utility Knife (2018), the 18 cm Ultimate Everyday Knife (2017), the 23 cm Double Serrated Bread Knife (2014) and the 29 cm Panini Knife (2008), all from the Classic series, were each rated best in category in the respective years.
+The 12 cm Asian Utility Knife (2018), the 18 cm Ultimate Everyday Knife (2017), the 23 cm Double Serrated Bread Knife (2014), and the 29 cm Panini Knife (2008), all from the Classic series, were rated best in category in the respective years.